baubels/baubels/README.md

 #### Project Archive

 - Neural nets implemented from scratch using NumPy ()
-- Quantised stock price prediction with neural nets ()
+- Quantised stock price prediction on microcontrollers with tensorflow lite ()
+- Learnable time-series dimensionality reductions with application to farmer crop yield prediction ()
-- Supervised learning with unsupervised learning help ()
+- Learnable time-series dimensionality reductions with application to tropical cyclones ()

 <!--